 Compliment the power of your Lightspeed POS by adding the Kangaroo BOGO engine and start creating promotions to increase revenues, turn inventory and create loyal customers.
 Kangaroo Rewards also has a special Black Friday deal for merchants.
 Check it out here.

-Shift your messaging this Black Friday and Cyber Monday to meet the changing world of retail
+Tailor your messaging this Black Friday and Cyber Monday to meet the changing world of retail

-The sudden changes felt around the world have made a dent in our daily lives and have made this year different for a number of reasons.
+The changes felt around the world have made a dent in our daily lives and have made these past two years different for a number of reasons.

-While you don’t want your messaging to be dark and gloomy, you should make sure that you get into your customers’ mindset and frame your communications in that context.
-Last year’s ad campaign or discounts might not make sense this year as some customer priorities have changed completely.
-This Black Friday and Cyber Monday is not the time to push products to unsuspecting customers.
+With this in mind, you should make sure that you get into your customers’ mindset and frame your communications in that context.
+Previous ad campaigns or discounts might not make sense this year as some customer priorities have changed completely.
 Take the time to analyze your offering.
 What are the benefits?
 What can your customers truly get from your products and how will it make their lives easier or better?

 According to Steven Lord, Marketing Manager at Digital Next, it’s time to change the way you look at selling.